 Some people adapt and some people don’t.
 My wife accepted it, but she had a profession, she was a chemist with a degree in Chemistry, went into teaching, didn’t like that too much.
 She taught at Dereham, at the Neatherd, for some time, but she was never really cut out for teaching, so then she went into the Norwich Union.
 Which was fine.
 I was at Swanton Morley, she was there, and that’s why we’re here.

-Well, yes, but they said "You can go off to Gütersloh in Germany", and I thought "No, I don’t really want to do this, thank you.
+They said ‘You can go off to Gütersloh in Germany’, and I thought ‘No, I don’t really want to do this, thank you.
 I’ve had enough.
 I’ve done my time.
 I’ve learned my skills.
-Thank you very much indeed.
-Thank you.
-I’m very grateful, and you’ve paid me for it as well."
+I’m very grateful, and you’ve paid me for it as well.’
 And an index-linked pension!
-So, yeh, I've been lucky, I've been very lucky!
+I’ve been very lucky!

-Oh yes, Greenham Common was an example of that.
+We did have trouble from nuclear protesters, Greenham Common was an example of that.
 And we were involved with the Americans at Wethersfield a long, long time ago.
 But, no, they didn’t do anything to us at all.
 And we were heavily guarded!
-Oh hell, the RAF Police (laughs) …. we got to know them quite well!
+We got to know the RAF police quite well!
 They were quite a presence.
-On a given site, something like 10 or 12 technicians and something like a hundred RAF police, so, you know, the ratio was … And then we were well within the boundary of an Air Force base, which is not that defended.
+On a given site, something like 10 or 12 technicians and something like a hundred RAF police.
+And then we were well within the boundary of an Air Force base, which is not that defended.
 You can’t defend an airfield.